dewi-alliance/grants/template.md

 **Template for Submission**

-_Please create an issue in the grant repo and use the submission template below.
-After creating your issue in the grant repo, please complete this simple form to streamline the contract process and KYC: https://forms.gle/a124xJmzeWesPeWj7.
+_Please create an issue in the [grant repo](https://github.com/dewi-alliance/grants/issues) and use the submission template below.
+After creating your issue in the grant repo, [please complete this simple form](https://forms.gle/a124xJmzeWesPeWj7) to streamline the contract process and KYC.
 This form is the final step in the submission process and a lack of this information will delay the contract._

 -----------------